fsvbach/WassersteinTSNE/README.md

 # WassersteinTSNE

 This package provides the methods described in the _Wasserstein t-SNE_ paper at [www.arXiv.org/WassersteinTSNE]().
-It is a doesn't contain the research code, but

-To reproduce the figures in the paper, please also check the repository [wassersteinTSNE-paper](www.github.com/fsvbach/wassersteinTSNE-paper).
+To reproduce the figures in the paper, please also check the repository [wassersteinTSNE-paper](www.github.com/fsvbach/wassersteinTSNE-paper), which uses a previous version of this package.

+As this is work-in-progress constructive feedback regarding usability is welcome, as well as results of experiments on your own data.
+Feel free to contact us at any moment.

 ## Installation

-You can install this package via
+You can install WassersteinTSNE via

-`pip install WassersteinTSNE`.
+`pip install WassersteinTSNE`

+or clone this repository into your working directory.

 ## Basic Usage

-First import the package with
+You may import the package with

 `import WassersteinTSNE as WT`

+or

+`from WassesteinTSNE import TSNE`.

 ### Data